top of page

 Education & Experience:

-I graduated with a Bachelors degree from St.Mary’s College of Maryland in Human Studies with a minor in Women, Gender, and Sexuality Studies.
-I worked for a year as an in-home behavioral therapist for children with autism before returning to graduate school at the University of Maryland School of Social Work.
+I graduated with a Bachelors degree from St. Mary’s College of Maryland in Human Studies with a minor in Women, Gender, and Sexuality Studies.
+After graduation, I worked for a year as an in-home behavioral therapist for children with autism before returning to graduate school at the University of Maryland School of Social Work.
 I earned a Masters in Social Work (MSW) with a concentration in clinical social work and a specialization in Children and Families.
 I also completed a 200 hour yoga teacher training program from the Kripalu School.
+(We have yoga mats at BFT if that is something you’d like to incorporate in sessions!)

 While in graduate school, I interned in a Baltimore City High School for a year and then in a non-public/level 5 school for students with behavioral and emotional disabilities.
 I continued working at the non-public school after graduation, refining my clinical skills and furthering my passion for working with children and adolescents.

 Then, I moved to working for a local Department of Social Services in the family preservation unit.
 Here, I was able to work with the entire family, not just the individual child or student.
 I have remained with the Department in various capacities since 2017.
 I have supported parents through the process of entering substance abuse treatment and this is an area in which I am passionate.
 Most recently, I have worked in adoption services, assisting foster youth and their adoptive families in finalizing their plan and achieving permanency.
-I have attended national conferences and participated in trainings in adoption competence and am comfortable working with and supporting the challenges of all parts of the adoption constellation (birth families, foster parents, youth, and those that love them).
+I have attended national conferences and participated in training in adoption competence and am comfortable working with and supporting the challenges of all parts of the adoption constellation (birth families, foster parents, youth, and those that love them).

 Not-So-Specialties